Swamini

 Swamini is an Indian Marathi language historical TV series which aired on Colors Marathi.
 The show starred Aishwarya Narkar, Srushti Pagare, Revati Lele, and Chinmay Patwardhan in lead roles.
 The series premiered from 9 September 2019 and ended on 26 December 2020.

 Plot

 The stoic pride of a Peshwa family, the tenderness of a forgotten love story.
-Swamini is a historical drama with a difference!
-Follow the dramatic life of Rama, the newest bride in the Peshwa household.
+The dramatic life of Rama, the newest bride in the Peshwa household.